igorcruz91/igor_portfolio/Project 2 Weather Prediction/readme.md

 (plot do novo dataset)

-With the new features dataset, the **RMSE** obtained was 2.55 C.
+With the new features dataset, the **RMSE** obtained was 2.55 °C.

 Since the data may have some non-linear relations, I used the **Random Forest** algorithm, with its default parameters, to make the predictions.
-With the **Random Forest**, I obtained a **RMSE** value of 2.68 C. That is, the Linear Regression algorithm performed better thant the Random Forest algorithm.
+With the **Random Forest**, I obtained a **RMSE** value of 2.68 °C. That is, the Linear Regression algorithm performed better thant the Random Forest algorithm.

-*** Future Ideas & Analysis
+### Future Ideas & Analysis